akritid/jot/README.md

 ## Limitations

+This version of `jot` is experimental and is intended to assess the tool's utility.
+It comes with several limitations and may not yet be suitable for all use cases.

-- **Vi Mode**: Vi mode is limited and doesn't fully implement all Vi commands.
+- **Vi Mode**: Vi mode is very limited and doesn't fully implement all Vi commands.
-- **Multibyte Unicode Support**: `jot`'s custom navigation functions currently do not fully support multibyte Unicode characters; input is limited to single-byte characters.
+- **Multibyte Unicode Support**: While some key functions support multibyte Unicode characters, not all of `jot`'s functions fully support them yet.
+However, all default Readline functions do have Unicode support.
 - **Crash Recovery**: Unsaved changes may be lost in case of a crash; no effort is made to preserve contents.
 - **Scrolling Large Text**: If input exceeds the terminal's visible area, display artifacts may occur.
 Press `Ctrl+L` to refresh the display.
+- **In-Memory Editing**: Holds the entire text in memory, making it unsuitable for large files.

 ## License